steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="Where_can_I_check_my_voting_power">Where can I check my voting power?</span>

-You can view your current voting power using third party tools such as https://steemd.com/@youraccount or https://steemstats.com.
+You can view your current voting power using third party tools such as https://steemd.com/@youraccount.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="What_determines_how_much_of_the_curation_reward_goes_to_the_author_versus_curators">What determines how much of the curation reward goes to the author versus curators?</span>